 Filters

 Filters are configured individually and applied in the order they appear in your job configuration.
-In the web application you can add as many filters as needed, reorder them by dragging, and remove individual filters using the remove button on each row.

 Timing & Sync